pangeo-data/terraform-deploy/aws-examples/minimal-deployment-tutorial/README.md

   vpc_id          = module.vpc.vpc_id
 ```

-in `main.tf` takes in the output of the VPC module and uses it as an input
+in `main.tf` takes in an output of the VPC module and uses it as an input
 for the EKS module.
 This also helps Terraform realize there is a resource
 dependency, so it will create the VPC resources before the EKS ones.